Keyboard shortcuts

 vM, vN = call vCallee(vArg0, vArg1, ...), vMem -> <ret_type>

 Call the function pointed to by vCallee with the given arguments.
 Takes a mem token as input (MemoryDef).
 For void calls, produces a single mem token result.
 For non-void calls, produces two results: a new mem token and the return value.
+Calls may also carry an internal cleanup label used by the unwinder to enter a landing-pad wrapper block if the call unwinds.

 Terminators